dward2/BME547/Resources/WebServices/sendgrid.md

 SendGrid is a web service that provides an API for sending e-mails from your own code.

-## __Important Update__
-On April 3, 2019, the `sendgrid` python package for using SendGrid in Python was updated from version 5.6 to 6.0.
-This was a BREAKING CHANGE, meaning that the functionality and syntax of various functions changed.
-The instructions below are written for version 5.6.
-If you want to keep with using this version, ensure that you are installing the correct sendgrid package by specifying the version number in your `requirements.txt` file as so:
-` sendgrid==5.6.0`.

-If you choose to use the updated version 6.0, make sure to refer to the instructions on the `sendgrid` GitHub site <https://github.com/sendgrid/sendgrid-python>
-as the instructions on this page may be obsolete for version 6.0.

 ## Set-up a SendGrid account and Generate an Access Key

-* Visit <sendgrid.com> and sign-up for the free plan.
+* Visit <https://sendgrid.com/> and sign-up for the free plan.
 * After signing-up, you will see an option for "Integrate using our Web API or SMTP relay."
 Click on the "Start" button next to that option.
+If you do not see this option, look for the "Setup Guide" in the lower right corner of the dashboard or by clicking on your name in the upper left corner.
 * On the next page, click the Choose button under the "Web API" option.
 * On the next page, click the Choose button next to "Python".
 * On the next page, in Step 2, type in a name in the "My First API Key Name"